iotile/multipackage/README.md

 > **`multipackage` is not intended to be a general purpose library.**

 It is a more of a framework rather than a library.
-If you like the general outline of what `multipackage` provides, then you can get a lot of functionality without much configuration.
-The trade-off, is that if you don't like the general outline of what `multipackage` provides, then you're likely better off starting from scratch (possibly reusing some of the code, possibly not).
+If you like the general outline of what a `multipackage` template provides, then you can get a lot of functionality without much configuration.
+The trade-off, is that if you don't like the general outline of what `multipackage` provides, then you're likely better off starting from scratch or building your own template.

-There is not a shortage of great general-purpose tools available to help you setup modern python package repositories.  **multipackage does not replace those general purpose tools**.
+There is not a shortage of great general-purpose tools available to help you setup modern code repositories with automated builds and testing.
+**multipackage does not replace those general purpose tools**.
 Instead, it just wires together existing tools in a specific way that can be automatically installed and maintained.